Milkdrop/Intel-8080-Emulator/README.md

 ## To Run:
 - **A program:** `./main -p Demos/PROGNAME.COM`
-- **A game:** `./main -g Demos/invadersfull` (give full assembly that will be copied at 0x0000)
+- **A game:** `./main -g Demos/invadersfull` (give full assembly that will be copied at 0x0000) In case you don't want any sound, make sure to pass an additional `--no-sound` parameter at the end.

 Space Invaders Built-In Controls:
 - **ENTER:** `Insert Coin`